retronav/karawale.in/src/pages/posts/angularfire-v7-auth-guard.md

 ---
-title: "Angularfire V7 Auth Guard"
+title: 'Angularfire V7 Auth Guard'
 date: 2021-06-08T20:22:06+05:30
 draft: false
 summary: Implementation of auth guard for AngularFire v7.
+categories:
-categories: programming
+  - programming
+tags:
-tags: snippets
+  - snippets
 layout: ../../layouts/PostLayout.astro
 ---

 As of now, the AngularFire v7(**"Beta"**) does not have an implementation for an auth guard(which I really need), so I went ahead, copied the original auth guard code (from v6), and refactored it to make it compatible with v7.

 **This code works on Angular 12.
 I haven't tested it for older versions, but it should work.**

 Here's the code:

 ```ts
 import { Injectable } from '@angular/core';